kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 _result = "success" if success else "failed"
 ```

+> **NOTE:**
-> Note: When writing an if-elif-else block statement, pay attention to the colon `:` after the if condition and keep the indentation consistent.
+> When writing an if-elif-else block statement, pay attention to the colon `:` after the if condition and keep the indentation consistent.

 In addition, conditional expressions can also be written directly in a list or dict (the difference is that the value to be written in the if expression written in the structure is not a statement):